MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/How-to-Install-the-Operations-Manager-Reporting-Server.md

 ---
-title: How to Install the Operations Manager Reporting Server ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: d89df5c3-b0b0-44da-9b8f-7e505c305045
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  How to Install the Operations Manager Reporting Server ms.technology:  operations-manager ms.assetid:  d89df5c3-b0b0-44da-9b8f-7e505c305045
 ---

 # How to Install the Operations Manager Reporting Server
 In this procedure, the Reporting server is installed on a stand-alone server that is hosting the SQL Server database and SQL Server Reporting Services.